shawnsong/kubernetes-handbook/examples/hpa/horizontal-pod-autoscaler.md

 ## Create Horizontal Pod Autoscaler

-The following command will create a Horizontal Pod Autoscaler that maintains between 1 and 10 replicas of the Pods controlled by the php-apache deployment that is created above.
-Roughly speaking, HPA will increase and decrease the number of replicas (via the deployment) to maintain an average CPU utilization across all Pods of 50% (since each pod requests 200 milli-cores by kubectl run, this means average CPU usage of 100 milli-cores).
+The following command will create a Horizontal Pod Autoscaler that maintains between 1 and 10 replicas of the pods controlled by the php-apache deployment that is created above.
+Roughly speaking, HPA will increase and decrease the number of replicas (via the deployment) to maintain an average CPU utilization across all pods of 50% (since each pod requests 200 milli-cores by kubectl run, this means average CPU usage of 100 milli-cores).

 ```shell
 $ kubectl autoscale deployment php-apache --cpu-percent=50 --min=1 --max=10